radams15/CircuitTesterDocs/Evaluation/docs/maintainence.md

 - Linux (>= Ubuntu 14.04)
 - Windows (>= XP)

 When there is a new QT release the programs could be updated, although this is not required, only advised.
+Since my program does not access the internet, the vulnerabilities in the framework will not be exploited unless there is already malicious software on the host.

 For example the Windows XP build runs on QT 5.6 which has not been supported since March 2019, but the builds for Windows 8.1+, MacOS 10.12+ and Ubuntu 16.04+ are still supported as the operating systems themselves are still supported by their creators.